-Most people who join loyalty programs have experienced losing out on rewards at one time or another.
+Most people who join loyalty programs have experienced losing out on rewards at some point.
 The rewards that go unredeemed.
-The punch cards that are never finished and are eventually thrown out.
+The punch cards that are never finished are eventually thrown out.
 The forgotten points that expire and disappear from your account.

-In fact, one study showed a mind-bogglingly amount of loyalty points go unclaimed by participants — $100 billion loyalty points to be precise.
+In fact, one study showed that a mind-boggling amount of loyalty points goes unclaimed by participants — $100 billion, to be precise.
 That’s a ton of free rewards just left on the table!

-If you're running a loyalty program, part of the loyalty program performance metrics you should be tracking is program utilization and member activity.
+If you're running a loyalty program, you should be tracking program utilization and member activity as part of your loyalty program performance metrics.
 If you're seeing dips in member redemptions, then that could be a warning sign of bigger issues that need to be addressed.

 Not at all.